Bob's Burgers: Premise

-As well as assisting in the restaurant, the Belcher children all attend Wagstaff School.
-Several episode plot lines involve the children's escapades in and out of school.
-Thirteen-year-old Tina, at the beginning of adolescence, struggles with her attraction to boys.
-The most common target for her affections is Pesto's eldest son, Jimmy Pesto Jr. Eleven-year-old Gene strives to be a musician, very often carrying a keyboard and noodling with it.
-Nine-year-old Louise is the scheming troublemaker, seeking revenge, riches, or adventure, often dragging her siblings along; she puts on a face of fearlessness but is still afraid of some things (such as the dentist).
+All three Belcher children work part-time in the restaurant and attend Wagstaff School, run by Principal Spoors.
+Thirteen-year-old Tina, in the throes of puberty, struggles with her obsession with boys, particularly Pesto's aloof son Jimmy Junior.
+Eleven-year-old Gene strives to be a musician, very often carrying a keyboard and noodling with it.
+Nine-year-old Louise is the scheming troublemaker, seeking revenge, riches, or adventure, often dragging her siblings along; she puts on a face of fearlessness but is still afraid of some things (such as the dentist or being without her pink rabbit-eared hat).
+Gene and Louise usually spend their free time together, while socially awkward Tina tries (often unsuccessfully) to get involved in more adult pursuits.